EgorHenek/pages-meta/README.md

 ## Usage

+### Web Frontend

+You can also interact with the service using the web frontend available at [https://pages-meta.henek.ru/](https://pages-meta.henek.ru/).

+#### Example

+1. Open the web frontend in your browser: [https://pages-meta.henek.ru/](https://pages-meta.henek.ru/).
+2. Enter the URL `https://example.com` in the input field.
+3. Click the "Extract" button.
+4. The extracted meta information will be displayed in JSON format.

+### API Usage

 Send a GET request to the service with the URL you want to extract meta information from:

 ```